 Two reminders: Students are required to participate in at least one season of athletics each year.
 Fall athletic practices begin at 3:30 and end by 5:00.

 During LAUNCH, students will have a few moments to meet with their advisor groups.
-During these meetings, lockers will be
+During these meetings, cubbies will be

 Opening Days Schedule

-The opening of school schedule will be posted here in August.
+The opening of school schedule is posted here.